 2. Taking a Scientific and Systematic Approach to Marketing

 When you take a scientific approach to marketing, you use experiments and observations to guide decisions.
 As a rule, you try to predict and then repeat certain experiments.
-With this in mind, tweaks and adjustments are often made to the marketing strategy.
-Moreover, this strategy is then improved and enhanced to scale the business using tried and proven techniques.
+With this in mind, you should be ready to make tweaks and adjustments to the marketing strategy.
+Moreover, you can then use the data you’ve gathered to improve and enhance your strategy and scale the business using tried and proven techniques.

-As a result, a scientific and systematic approach enables marketers to run tests and make decisions which have a higher probability of working in their favour.
+As a result, a scientific and systematic approach enables marketers to run tests and make decisions that have a higher probability of working in their favor.
 Having trackable social media signals will help you craft your objectives for the campaigns.

 3. Creating Valuable Content That People Will Actually Miss

-The most valuable content will answer a question of some kind and Noah is a big fan of creating this type of “how-to” content.
+The most valuable content answers a question of some kind.
+Noah is a big fan of creating this type of “how-to” content.
 However, when you check the various blogs associated with his companies such as SumoME and OkDork, you will see that this content is also highly entertaining.

 For this reason, you should know that Noah advises content creators to create useful content that entertains.
-Also, Noah says that the content on which he spends most time is always the content that performs the best and so long-form content is usually the most effective.
+Noah also says that the content on which he spends most time is always the content that performs the best.
+He’s also found that long-form content is usually the most effective.

-That being said, the main point here is that creators should spend ample time on their content creation and ensure the quality is not affected by the quantity on show.
-Start by creating very attractive and marketable headlines; not clickbait but quality headlines and proceed to the body of your content.
+Having said this, the main point here is that creators should spend ample time on their content creation and ensure.
+Remember that quantity doesn’t always translate to quality.
+Start by creating very attractive and marketable headlines; not clickbait but quality headlines.
+Once you’ve perfected your headlines, proceed to the body of your content.

 4. Using Referral Programs for More Accurate Marketing

-Noah Kagan knows a thing or two about referral programs and recently attributed these programs to the immense success of Dropbox.
-As you know, referral programs are not only common in the world of marketing but also one of the most successful ways to drum up a new business.
-On the other hand, not every guide is applicable to every industry or business and care should be taken to create a relevant referral program for the business.
+Noah Kagan knows a thing or two about referral programs and recently attributed.
+These programs to the immense success of Dropbox.
+As you know, referral programs are not only common in the world of marketing but also one of the most successful ways to drum up new business.
+On the other hand, not every guide is applicable to every industry or business and you should take care to create a relevant referral program for the business.

 5. Why Marketers Should Work Backward Toward Objectives

-While not every aspect of marketing and advertising needs to be scientific as Jeff Bezos has advised severally before, careful experimentation is always the key in terms of implementing any plan.
-As with any scientific experiment, a clear goal is required and this objective is essential for any kind of marketing or advertising effort.
+Not every aspect of marketing and advertising needs to be scientific, as Jeff Bezos has advised several times.
+Careful experimentation is always the key in terms of implementing any plan.
+As with any scientific experiment, you need a clear goal, and this objective is essential for any kind of marketing or advertising effort.